dnsimple/dnsimple-api-examples/coredns/on-premise-dns-zone/README.md

 Replace `DNSIMPLE_MANAGED_DOMAIN.TLD` with your actual domain managed at DNSimple.
 This configuration will use DNSimple for domain information and forward other queries to Cloudflare’s Public DNS server (1.1.1.1).

-2. With the `Corefile` created, start CoreDNS pointing to your `Corefile`.
+2. With the `Corefile` created, start CoreDNS pointing to your `Corefile`:

 ```shell
 coredns -conf ./Corefile